 What is band steering and how does it work?

-Modern routers or wireless repeaters, such as the FRITZ!Box 7590 or FRITZ!WLAN Repeater 1750E, make the 2.4 GHz and 5 GHz frequency band available at the same time.
-Wireless devices that support both frequency bands are allowed to decide which frequency to use for a connection.
-However, wireless devices do not always make the optimal choice.
-With Band Steering technology, routers and repeaters can determine which frequency band is more suitable for individual wireless devices and automatically steer them to the more suitable one.
+Current wireless routers or wireless repeaters, such as the FRITZ!Box 7590 or FRITZ!Repeater 2400, make the 2.4 GHz and 5 GHz frequency band available at the same time.
+Wireless devices that support connections to both frequency bands decide themselves which frequency to use for a connection.
+Wireless devices do not always make the best choice, though.
+With band steering, routers and repeaters can determine which frequency band is more suitable for individual wireless devices and automatically steer them to the more suitable one.

-Low frequencies can penetrate obstacles such as walls, metallic objects, or objects containing water more easily, which is why the 2.4 GHz frequency band has a greater range.
+The 2.4 GHz frequency band has a greater range because low frequencies can penetrate obstacles such as walls, metallic objects, or objects containing water more easily.
 The 5 GHz frequency band, on the other hand, offers more speed near a wireless router since a wider frequency spectrum can be used there, allowing more data to be transmitted in the same amount of time.

-The FRITZ!Box improves the wireless range of devices in the 5 GHz frequency band: If a device is on the edge of the range.
-The FRITZ!Box then steers the device to the 2.4 GHz frequency band because this band has a greater range.
+The FRITZ!Box uses band steering to improve the range of wireless devices when they are connected to the 5 GHz frequency band: If a device is on the edge of the range, the FRITZ!Box initiates the change to the 2.4 GHz frequency band that has a greater range.

-The FRITZ! device learns the device's properties when it registers for the first time.
-If it turns out that the wireless device supports both frequency bands, starting with the next time it registers, it will be steered into the more suitable frequency band depending on the situation.
+The FRITZ!Box learns the properties of older wireless devices when they register for the first time.
+If it turns out that the wireless device supports both frequency bands, starting with the next time it registers, it will be steered into the frequency band that is more suitable for the given situation.
 If the FRITZ!Box is restarted, it must relearn the properties.

-For band steering, both frequency bands must have identical wireless network names (SSIDs).
-If you were using different wireless network names, give both of the frequency bands the same wireless network name and then enable the option "To improve data transmission, a dual-band wireless device can be set to switch between the 2.4 and the 5-GHz frequency band automatically" in the FRITZ!Box user interface under "Wireless > Radio Channel" in the section "Radio Channel Settings > Additional settings".
-Band steering is enabled in the factory settings.
+For band steering, both frequency bands must have identical Wi-Fi network names (SSIDs).
+If the Wi-Fi network names are different, give both of the frequency bands the same Wi-Fi network name and then enable the option "To improve data transmission, wireless devices can be switched automatically [...] in the Mesh" in the user interface of the FRITZ!Box under "Wi-Fi > Wi-Fi Channel" ("Wireless > Radio Channel") in the section "Wi-Fi Channel Settings > Additional Settings" ("Radio Channel Settings > Additional Settings").